 As the name suggests, a makeup primer is a gel, cream, or oil that acts as a base for your makeup, specifically your foundation or loose powder.
 Combining elements of both skincare and cosmetics, certain primers can moisturize like your favorite creams while others can even out your complexion like your go-to bb creams.
 In the end, you're always left with a smooth and supple base, ready for makeup application.
 Best of all, by creating this smooth barrier between your skin and makeup, it can boost the longevity of your look, making it a must-have for any makeup devotee.

 What should you look for in a primer for mature skin?

 As we mature, our skin concerns change.
 For some, their skin gets drier.
 For others, wrinkles and fine lines begin to appear.
 Alongside your favorite serums and retinol-infused moisturizers, adding a primer before your makeup is a step you don't want to skip.
 They bridge the line between skincare and cosmetics, meaning that finding the right primer can help address issues you're concerned about.
 So, what do you look for when finding a primer for mature skin?
 Luckily, there is a primer for everything.
 If dry skin is your concern, look for products made with ingredients like hyaluronic acid or coconut water.
 If it's fine lines and wrinkles you want to tackle, look for products with a smoothing property or a dose of collagen.
 Whatever the concern, primers are there to help make sure you always look and feel your best.

 How to Apply Face Primer

 Whether its wrinkles and fine lines or skin in need of an intense hydration boost, primers are there to help keep you and your look going all day long.
-Keep scrolling for the 14 best primers for mature skin.
+Keep scrolling for Woman's World's picks for the 14 best primers for mature skin.